Maui

 4. Don’t swim in heavily fished areas or anywhere near active fishermen.

 The gutted fish and bait will attract sharks.
-Fishermen and used to seeing sharks in Hawaii due to the spilling of chum to attract fish.
+Fishermen are used to seeing sharks in Hawaii due to the spilling of chum to attract fish.

 5. Stay away from murky waters.